openfaas/faas-netes/chart/openfaas/README.md

 In some cases your additional functions may need to be either deleted before deleting the chart with `faas-cli` or manually deleted using `kubectl delete`.

-## ARM
+## ARM and Raspberry Pi

-If you would like to deploy OpenFaaS to ARM i.e. Raspberry Pi, ARM64 machines provided by Packet.net, Scaleway or to AWS Graviton, then you should use the appropriate values.yaml file.

-* `values-armhf.yml` - for Raspberry Pi and other ARMv7 boards (run `uname -a` to find out which you have)
-* `values-arm64.yml` - for everything else (`arm64` or `aarch64`)

-It is recommended that you install OpenFaaS to ARM machines [using k3sup](https://k3sup.dev/) instead of helm directly since it will determine the correct values to be used.
+OpenFaaS container images are currently published as multi-arch for ARM64, armhf and `x64_64`.
+It's recommended that you use [arkade](https://get-arkade.dev) to install, or use the appropriate values.yaml file.

 See also: [Kubernetes and Raspberry Pi in the docs](https://docs.openfaas.com/deployment/kubernetes)

 ## Kubernetes versioning

 This Helm chart currently supports version 1.16+

 Note that OpenFaaS itself may support a wider range of versions, [see here](../../README.md#kubernetes-versions)